knupel/ROMANESCO-Processing/DOC_31/guide_misc_method.md

-CAMERA RPE / P3D / INTERNAL CAMERA
+*CAMERA RPE / P3D / INTERNAL CAMERA
-––

 travelling(PVector targetPos) ; // the camera go to a specific point in the scene